SFTP, SCP & RSYNC support

 To declare an SCP/SFTP/RSYNC access, in addition to a preexisting SSH access, you should use either:

-For SCP, you can allow both directions by using the command first with --protocol scpdown, then with --protocol scpup.
+For SCP, you can allow both directions by using the command first with --protocol scpdownload, then with --protocol scpupload.
 Note that for SFTP and RYSNC, you can't specify a direction, due to how these protocols work: you either have SFTP/RSYNC access (hence being able to upload and download files), or you don't.

 For example, this is a valid command to add SFTP access to a machine which is part of a group: